-- (a) consist of three members of the LSRA, (other than the Chief Executive) as Standing Members and such other members, being no more than nine, as may be appointed by the LSRA as Ordinary Members; - (b) be a sub-committee of the LSRA and its decisions shall be deemed to be decisions of the LSRA; - (c) perform its duties in panels of not less than three and no more than seven members; and - (d) regulate its own procedure. - (1A) The Chairman shall be the Chairman of the Disciplinary Tribunal.
+- (a) consist of three members of the LSRA, (other than the Chief Executive) as Standing Members and such other members, being no more than nine, as may be appointed by the LSRA as Ordinary Members; - (b) be a sub-committee of the LSRA and its decisions shall be deemed to be decisions of the LSRA; - (c) perform its duties in panels of not less than three and no more than seven members. - (2) The members of the Disciplinary Tribunal shall appoint one of their members as Chairman who shall preside over meetings of the Tribunal and its panels.
+In the event of the Chairman's absence from any meeting, the members present may appoint one of their number to act as Chairman at that meeting. - (3) The Disciplinary Tribunal shall hear all cases referred to it under section 27, and, for the purpose of any such hearing- - (a) lay persons shall not be in the majority; and - (b) the quorum of the Tribunal shall be three of whom at least one shall be a Standing Member and one an Ordinary Member of the Tribunal; and - (c) one member shall be a lay person. - (4) In this section "lay person" has the meaning given in paragraph 2 of Schedule 3. - (5) Any defect in the appointment of a member of the LSRA who takes part in any proceedings of the Tribunal shall not affect the validity of those proceedings. - (6) The members of the Disciplinary Tribunal shall be paid such fees and expenses in respect of their attendance at hearings and other meetings of the Tribunal as may be determined by the LSRA.

-(1B) The Tribunal members to hear or deal with a particular complaint or matter shall be appointed by the Chairman, and they shall constitute a Panel.

-(1C) The Chairman, if a member of a Panel, shall be its chairman.
-If the Chairman is not a member of a Panel its members shall appoint one of their number as chairman of that Panel.

-(2) In the event of the chairman's absence from any meeting, the members present may appoint one of their number to act as chairman at that meeting.

-(3) The Disciplinary Tribunal shall hear all cases referred to it under section 27, and, for the purpose of any such hearing-

-- (a) lay persons shall not be in the majority; and - (b) the quorum of the Tribunal shall be three of whom at least one shall be a Standing Member and one an Ordinary Member of the Tribunal; and - (c) one member shall be a lay person.

-(4) In this section "lay person" has the meaning given in paragraph 2 of Schedule 3.

-(5) Any defect in the appointment of a member of the LSRA who takes part in any proceedings of the Tribunal shall not affect the validity of those proceedings.

-(6) The members of the Disciplinary Tribunal shall be paid such fees and expenses in respect of their attendance at hearings and other meetings of the Tribunal as may be determined by the LSRA.